-The statement must be typed and signed by the student, and it must clearly describe how mitigating circumstances had a direct and adverse impact on the student's academic performance.
+The statement must clearly describe how mitigating circumstances had a direct and adverse impact on the student's academic performance.
 The statement must also note that the circumstances which led to unsatisfactory academic performance have improved and will not prevent the student from making SAP by the next evaluation.
 The statement should be concise, but long enough to adequately address the student's mitigating circumstances; there is no school-defined standard as to length.